gregorkrz/jetclustering/README.md

 ### Producing plots

-Run the script `pythpn -m scripts.plot_eval_count_matched_quarks --input <input>` where input points to the directory produced by the `test_plot_jobs` (with the name the same as the tag).
+Run the script `python -m scripts.plot_eval_count_matched_quarks --input <input>` where input points to the directory produced by the `test_plot_jobs` (with the name the same as the tag).
 You need to modify the dictionary around line 320 that maps the training run IDs to 'standardized' names (e.g. LGATr_GP_IRC_SN).
 The whole script has developed in a series of tiny additions of new plots, so itšs not the most efficient and it might benefit from restructuring.

-### Download trained models

-The final model weights can be accessed at https://huggingface.co/gregorkrzmanc/jetclustering/tree/main.

 ### Live demo

-The live demo is available at https://huggingface.co/spaces/gregorkrzmanc/jetclustering.

-### WandB runs

-The WandB runs are at https://wandb.ai/fcc_ml/svj_clustering.
-You need to provide your own API key in env.sh.

-### Training (deprecated)

-See mainly `jobs/vega/lgatr_training.sh`, `jobs/vega/transformer_training.sh`, `jobs/vega/gatr_training_vega.sh` - you might need to modify the slurm file a bit to fit the system you are running on

-### Datasets (deprecated)

-`scouting_PFNano_signals1`: Contains special PFCands and PFCands in separate fields

-`scouting_PFNano_signals2`: Contains both special PFCands and PFCands in the same field, under PFCands.

-It was easier to just create this instead of always having special treatment for the special PFCands.
-As of January 2025, we are only using this version, accessible at `/pnfs/psi.ch/cms/trivcat/store/user/gkrzmanc/jetclustering/preprocessed_data/scouting_PFNano_signals2`.

-### Evaluation of clustering (deprecated)

-For AK8: `python -m scripts.analysis.count_matched_quarks --input scouting_PFNano_signals/SVJ_hadronic_std --dataset-cap 1000`

-For AK8 GenJets: `python -m scripts.analysis.count_matched_quarks --input scouting_PFNano_signals/SVJ_hadronic_std --dataset-cap 1000 --jets-object genjets`

-For any model: `python -m scripts.analysis.count_matched_quarks --input scouting_PFNano_signals/SVJ_hadronic_std --output scouting_PFNano_signals2/SVJ_hadronic_std/all_models_eval/GATr_rinv_03_m_900  --eval-dir train/Test_betaPt_BC_all_datasets_2025_01_07_17_50_45  --dataset-cap 1000 --jets-object model_jets` Add `--eval-dir` with the path to the eval run containing the coordinates and clustering labels.
-Optionally, add `--clustering-suffix` in case there are multiple clusterings saved in the same folder. (usually not unless you were fine-tuning the clustering)
+A live interactive demo will be provided.

 The script produces output in the `results` folder.
 The script goes over the events up to dataset-cap (optional).